luqiang21/CarND-Advanced-Lane-Lines/writeup.md

 ####1.
 Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

 The hardest part for me is the average over several images which I didn't make it.
 The weak part of my current implementation is the lane curvature computation.
 To make it robust, I need to know the implementation of class in python and then make the obtained lane lines stable.
+Thus, by using class, vehicle's position and lane lines positions, lane polygons could be averaged to get more stable results.
+Also, different conditions of the road images like brightness, curvature and so on will include noise on the detection of the lanes.
+More thresholding on more color channels may bring robustness.

+To have a stable plotting of lane area, I tried the method from my reviewer to reject weird polygons.
+It seems improved the performance a bit.
+More work should be done on the extraction of lane lines with averaging.